yuzeni/simpler_serial_arduino/README.md

 - The Arduino Uno has a queue size of just 64 bytes.
 So any package (including the delimiter) has to fit in there, since they are read at once.
 - If your Windows application struggles too keep up to the arduino (unlikely scenario), you can set the argument `bytes_skip_limit` of `read_serial_package` to a value greater than 0 to skip bytes whenever the queue grows larger than this limit.
-This can also be used to synchronize faster with the incomming data stream, when there is a lang spike (more likely scenario).
+This can also be used to synchronize faster with the incomming data stream, when there is a lag spike (more likely scenario).
 On the arduino side this feature was emited, due to the small queue size.

 #### On arduino warning messages